-IFAN is committed to developing a strong research base through which we might better understand the nature and extent of food poverty and potential solutions to it.
-We believe that this research should be made available to all those working to bring an end to food poverty.
+IFAN is committed to developing a strong research base to bring attention to the nature and extent of food poverty and as well as long-term solutions to the crisis.

-To help achieve these aims IFAN undertakes a range of research on behalf of its members; facilitates access to food aid providers for those undertaking research on food poverty; offers advice and assistance to researchers; and shares research with its members, other food aid providers, advocacy groups, the media and the wider public.
+IFAN undertakes a range of research; facilitates access to food aid providers for those undertaking research on food poverty; offers advice and assistance to researchers; and shares research with its members, other food aid providers, advocacy groups, the media and the wider public.